21 Dog Breeds That Thrive in Cold Weather & Snow (With Info & Pictures)

 12. Norwegian Elkhound

 The Norwegian Elkhound unsurprisingly comes from Norway.
-He was used as a hunter and is well equipped for hunting in the challenging cold conditions of the region.
+He was used as a hunter and was well equipped for hunting in the challenging cold conditions of the region.
 He loves adventure and he loves the cold.
 These dogs are very protective, and this can be a problem for some owners, so do make sure that you know what you are getting yourself into.

 13. Keeshond Dog

 The Keeshond is arguably the perfect combination.
-He is equipped to deal with the cold weather, loves adventure and exercise, but he loves to spend time at home with his owners.
+He is equipped to deal with the cold weather, and loves adventure and exercise, but he loves to spend time at home with his owners.
 He is very loving, and he is intelligent, and this combination means that he learns quickly in a bid to try and please his master.

 14. Chow Chow